opendocsg/slw-judgments-backfill/2011_SGHC_60/report.md

 23     The DJ had rejected the claim solely on the basis that the claim was disbarred under the doctrine of _res judicata_ , but the correctness of her decision is questionable.

 24     In her reference to _res judicata_ , the DJ was referring to issue estoppel that prohibits a party from raising an issue which has been determined conclusively.
-Issue estoppel was discussed and explained by the Court of Appeal in _Lee Tat Development Pte Ltd v Management Corporation of Strata Title Plan No 301_ [2005] 3 SLR(R) 157, where it held (at [14] – [15]) that for issue estoppel to arise four conditions must be fulfilled:
+Issue estoppel was discussed and explained by the Court of Appeal in _Lee Tat Development Pte Ltd v Management Corporation of Strata Title Plan No 301_ <span class="citation">[2005] 3 SLR(R) 157</span>, where it held (at [14] – [15]) that for issue estoppel to arise four conditions must be fulfilled:

  (a) there must be a final and conclusive judgment on the merits of the issue which is said to be the subject of the estoppel;